-Three samples dated ca. 5150 BC are found in early Khvalynsk, one of R1b1a-L754 (probably M269), one of R1a1-M459, and one of Q1a-F903 lineage.
+Three samples dated ca. 5150 BC are found in early Khvalynsk, one of R1b1a-L754 (probably M269), one of R1a1-M459, and one of Q1a-F903 lineage, which points to a time preceding or coinciding with the successful expansion of R1b1a1a2-M269 lineages.
 While the R1b1a-L754 sample was reported as from a high-status burial, similar to high-status individuals buried under kurgans in later Yamna graves, and therefore founder of an elite group of patrilineally-related families, the R1a1-M459 individual shows scarce decoration and his lineage is not found in later high-status Yamna graves[Mathieson et al. 2015 Supplementary materials].
-A sample attributed to the Dnieper-Donets culture (predating Sredni Stog in the same region), dated to a similar time (ca. 4380 BC) belong to haplogroup R1a-M420 (Jones et al. 2017), which points – together with the diversity found in the Khvalynsk II cemetery – to a time preceding or coinciding with the successful expansion of R1b1a1a2-M269 lineages.

 - [Anthony 2013] ^Anthony, D. W. 2013.
 Two IE phylogenies, three PIE migrations, and four kinds of steppe pastoralism.
 Journal of Language Relationship (9):1-21.